 In an April 2, 1783, entry in his diary, Morris writes of “a Piece of Silver Coin being the first that has been struck as an American Coin.”
 Alexander Hamilton, who later became the first US Treasury Secretary, visited to examine the coin and corresponded with Morris about the coins.

-A more complete set of these new coins were produced that month and forwarded to Thomas Jefferson for his consideration.
+Later that month he produced a more complete set of these new coins and forwarded them to Thomas Jefferson for his consideration.

-The Continental Congress nation-building process included authorizing Morris to demonstrate a prototype numerical currency system based on the Spanish dollar.
-Morris’ 500 quint coin was actually the first coin authorized by Congress.
-Though it technically was the first coin produced by our fledgling nation, the 500 quint was never adopted or distributed.
+The Continental Congress authorized Morris to create a prototype currency system as part of the nation-building process.
+He based his currency on the Spanish dollar.
+Congress never adopted or distributed the 500 quint coin.
+Still, the first coin authorized by Congress and technically the first coin produced by our fledgling nation was the 500 quint.

-It is interesting to stop and look back at our history.
-We see our currency almost was quite different.
+It is interesting to stop and look back at our coin history.
+We see our coins and currency almost was quite different.